 The HRA has 1.0 FTE Housing Resource Specialist and a 0.05 project manager.
 There are 2 FTE outreach workers funded who are employed by the CAP agencies, CAPLP (1.15 FTE) and WCMCA (.85 FTE).
 CAPLP is currently short-staffed.
 The grant also includes a full-time eligibility worker for Clay County Social Services.
-Staff has been working diligently on property owner engagement strategies and matching participants with available assistance.
+Staff have been working diligently on property owner engagement strategies and matching participants with available assistance.

-There is an on-site DHS grant monitoring on January 12, 2023.
+There was an on-site DHS grant monitoring on January 12, 2023, which appeared to go very well.